flucoma/flucoma-docs/doc/MLPRegressor.rst

 :control maxIter:

    The number of epochs to train for when ``fit`` is called on the object.
-An epoch is consists of training on all the data points one time.
+An epoch consists of training on all the data points one time.

 :control learnRate: